madrod228/voicesoftheprinter/README.md

--HELLOOOOOOO :D
--ANYTHING IN ZIPS IS MISSING FROM OBJS AND OBJS+PNGS FILE -ANYTHING WITH ZIPS MAY BE MISSING ITS RELATED TEXTURES -MTLS MAY BE MISSING IN SOME CASES
--ALL FILES CAN BE ACCESS THEY JUST MAY NOT BE ORGANIZED CORRECTLY -ATTATCHED WILL BE MY DOWNLOADS SO YOU CAN CHECK -EVERYTHING NEEDS TO BE FORMATTED THIS WAS JUST SO WE HAVE ACCES TO THE WORK -PLEASE HELP
--WE MUST RECLAIM LOST GLORY

 # Info
 This is a recreation of the OG Github created by Sahneisttoll.
 Sahne was banned for inappropiate behavior and in retailation deleted the github containing the links to all the 3D models.
 This new version will be operated by multiple people in order to ensure it wont get nuked like the old one that Sahne was the only one running.